Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   ingest related to events, tags, ad markers and
   program information:

-     1. Create the metadata stream as a fragmentedMP4stream that conveys the metadata , the media handler (hdlr) is "meta", the track handler box is a null media header box [=nmhd=].
+     1. Metadata SHALL be conveyed in a fragmented mp4 stream, where the media handler (hdlr) is "meta", the track handler box is a null media header box [=nmhd=].
-     2. The metadata stream applies to the media streams in the presentation ingested to active publishing point at the media processing entity
+     2. The metadata stream applies to the media streams ingested to a [=publishing point=] entry at the media processing entity
-     3. The URIMetaSampleEntry entry contains, in a URIbox, the URI following the URI syntax in [[!RFC3986]] defining the form  of the metadata
-        (see the ISO Base media file format specification [[!ISOBMFF]).
-For example, the URIBox
-         could contain for ID3 tags  [[ID3v2]]
-         the URL  http://www.id3.org or
+     3. The URIMetaSampleEntry entry SHALL contain, in a URIbox, the URI following the URI syntax in [[!RFC3986]] defining the form  of the metadata (see the ISO Base media file format specification [[!ISOBMFF]).
+For example, the URIBox could contain for ID3 tags  [[ID3v2]] the URL  http://www.id3.org or or urn:scte:scte35:2013a:bin for scte 35 markers [[!SCTE35]]}
-         or urn:scte:scte35:2013a:bin
-         for scte 35 markers [[!SCTE35]]}
-     4. The timescale of the metadata should match the value specified in the media header box "mdhd" of the metadata track.
+     4. The timescale of the metadata SHOULD match the value specified in the media header box "mdhd" of the metadata track.
-     5. The [=Arrival time=] is signalled in the "tfdt" box of the track fragment  as the basemediadecode time, this time when the metadata will be received
+     5. The [=Arrival time=] is signalled in the "tfdt" box of the track fragment  as the basemediadecode time, this is the time when the metadata will be first detected.
-     6. The [=Application time=] can be signalled as a difference to the arrival time by an empty sample with duration delta
+     6. The [=Application time=] can be signalled as a difference to the arrival time by an empty sample with duration delta, the application time is the time when the metadata or event is applied.
-     7. The duration of the sample signalled in the trun box conaining the metadata
+     7. The duration of the sample signalled in the trun box containing the metadata
         SHOULD correspond to the duration of
         the metadata if the metadata is valid for a duration of time